How to Protect Yourself from Online Sweetheart and Unemployment Scams

 The FTC recommends a simple rule: never send money to individuals you haven’t met in person.
 Pay attention to how conversations address money.
 Ask friends or family for input if you suspect a scam attempt.
 You can also google the person by using Google’s reverse image search.
 This tool looks for individuals who have experienced similar situations.

-If you suspect to be the victim of fraud, please file a report at the FTC, contact any involved financial institution and notify the FBI.
+If you suspect to be the victim of fraud, please file a report at the FTC click on the "Report Now" button and contact any involved financial institution and notify the FBI.

 Some of these scams target anyone who carelessly provides sensitive, personal information.
 They use this information to file unemployment insurance claims on your behalf and eventually intercept the unemployment payments.